 Judge Roy Ayers (author's father) delighted young Ringle with Eric's first Group One win at Eastern D.C. in 1978.
-"Barnaby" owned by Tilly and Berenson, Ch.
-Tilpadane Barnaby Neustadt is presented his trophy by Bob Thomas.
+"Barnaby," owned by Tilly and Berenson.
+Ch.
+Tilpadane Baranby Neustadt is presented his trophy by Bob Thomas.

-Every other day at Dinro was like a dog show.
-People would come from all over to make the "pilgrimage" to Dinro.
-Rose would let people leave their puppies loose in her living room.
-She was disappointed when they left, even if it was at 2:00 in the morning.
-As intimidating as she could be, if she saw that a person had a sincere interest in the breed, she would open up and the knowledge would start to flow.
-She was a Cooper Union graduate.
-Above the mantle of her fireplace were three wayside, and commercialism and mediocrity to some degree have taken its place.
-Fortunately, there are breeders today who do have an eye and a knack for breeding dogs or we would not be seeing the quality that we are seeing.
+I wish people today had the opportunity to avail themselves to old-time breeders.
+Every breed had them.
+This was the best learning experience.
+I'm afraid it's gone by the wayside, and commercialism and mediocrity, to some degree, have taken its place.
+Fortunately, there are breeders today who do have an eye and a knack for breeding dogs, or we would not be seeing the quality that we are seeing.
 The days of the big kennels are gone.
-I feel so very fortunate that I was able to catch the tailend of that era.
+I feel so very fortunate that I was able to catch the tail-end of that era.